LivePersonInc/developer-center/pages/documents/RichMessaging/Structured Content/Google RCS Templates/Carousel Template.md

 ### Overview

-The RCS carousel is a horizontally scrollable carousel of up to 10 vertical rich cards.
+The RCS carousel is a horizontally scrollable carousel of up to 10 vertical cards.
 Each card can include the following elements:

 * Title text

 * Subtitle text

 * Image (which will be placed above the title, subtitle and buttons) - image is not required to be placed in a card

 * Up to 4 buttons (RCS limitation) with the following actions:

     * Link

     * Navigation

     * Publish text

 Carousel example image:

 ![image alt text](img/google_rcs_structuredcontent_image_4.png)

 ### JSON Template Properties